Yamashita Park

 8 of 39 in Yokohama

-Yamashita Park (山下公園, Yamashita Kōen) is a scenic public park located along Yokohama’s waterfront, stretching 750 meters.
-Built after the Great Kanto Earthquake of 1923, this park offers visitors vast open green space.
-As you stroll through the park, you'll be captivated by the sight of the Hikawa Maru, a historic ocean liner anchored nearby.
-The ship, which once sailed the Yokohama-Vancouver/Seattle line, was favored by dignitaries like the Imperial Family and Charlie Chaplin.
-Now retired, it serves as a museum showcasing its original 1930s interiors and history.
+Yamashita Park (山下公園, Yamashita Kōen) is a picturesque public park located along Yokohama’s scenic waterfront, stretching over 750 meters.
+Established after the Great Kanto Earthquake of 1923, the park provides expansive green spaces for relaxation and enjoyment.
+Visitors can admire the iconic Hikawa Maru, a historic ocean liner anchored nearby.
+Once a prominent ship on the Yokohama-Vancouver/Seattle route, it was favored by distinguished guests, including members of the Imperial Family and celebrities like Charlie Chaplin.
+Now retired, the Hikawa Maru serves as a museum, allowing visitors to explore its original 1930s interiors and learn about its storied history.

-Yamashita Park is also home to the Yokohama Marine Tower, an iconic structure standing 106 meters tall.
-This tower offers a 360-degree view from its observatory, which sits 100 meters above ground.
-The park’s wide promenade is perfect for a leisurely stroll by the water, offering views of the bay and passing ships.
-At the southern end, the path leads to the Rinkosen promenade and the Osanbashi Pier, making it an enjoyable walk between areas.
-Monuments and fountains, including a Filipino general's tribute and a girl scout statue, can be found scattered throughout the park.
+In addition to the Hikawa Maru, Yamashita Park is home to the impressive Yokohama Marine Tower, standing at 106 meters tall.
+The tower offers a stunning 360-degree panoramic view from its observatory, perched 100 meters above ground.
+The park’s wide promenade provides a relaxing stroll by the waterfront, where you can enjoy the views of Yokohama Bay and passing ships.
+At the southern end of the park, the path leads to the Rinkosen promenade and Osanbashi Pier, offering an enjoyable walk between these key landmarks.
+Throughout the park, visitors will find various monuments and fountains, including a tribute to a Filipino general and a statue of a girl scout, adding to the park's historical and cultural significance.

 Hours and Fees